 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or if you have kidney disease, liver disease, breathing problems or lung disease (such as COPD), low blood pressure, trouble urinating, underactive thyroid, Addison disease, or prostate problems.
-Tell your doctor if you have digestion problems, including esophagus cancer, colon cancer, or pancreas problems.
-Tell your doctor if you have a history of head injury, brain lesion, depression, seizures, or alcohol or drug abuse.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, breathing problems or lung disease (such as asthma or COPD), low blood pressure, digestion problems, an enlarged prostate, gallbladder disease, pancreas problems, or trouble swallowing or urinating.
+Tell your doctor if you have a history of head injury, brain tumor, depression, seizures, or alcohol or drug abuse.